Abnaxos/meldioc/README.md

 just possible to do so by using the normal IoC toolset the frameworks provide.
 HiveMind was the only exception I know of, it allowed to declare *configuration points* on one hand, *contributions* to configuration points on the other hand.
-Compose also has such a concept via `@ExtensionPoint`.
+Meld also has such a concept via `@ExtensionPoint`.

 License